 and in her plagues you share;

-for her sins have been joined as far as heaven,
+for her sins have been glued together as far as heaven,

 and God has remembered her iniquities.